 I woke up to a text that next morning— Nick was thanking me again for a lovely time & told me that he left something for me in my car.

 I remember my heart racing as I power-walked outside in my pajamas & picked up the sweetest little enamel pin of a rose that I’d commented on the night before.

 I’ll be bold & say I knew right then.
-Seriously the sweetest, simplest gesture that held so much weight.
+The sweetest, simplest gesture that held so much weight.

 The non-stop texting & phone calls subsequently began & I headed out for London + Paris a couple days later.

-While in Paris, I sat in my hotel room & made a comment about booking a plane ticket to Dallas for two months from then, after I’d be home from a bit more crazy international travel.
-I went for it & bought the ticket & that evening in Paris, it pretty much all began.
+While in Paris, I sat in my hotel room & said something about booking a plane ticket to Dallas for two months from then, after I’d be home from a bit more crazy travel that I’d had previously booked.
+I went for it & bought the ticket & that evening in Paris, it all began.

 I’ll throw in a few photos from our first few days together in Dallas just for the mems:

-Fast-forward two years (give or take two weeks) & we got engaged here!
+Fast-forward two years —give or take a week— & we got engaged here : )

 Truly didn’t see it coming & it was the happiest, sweetest surprise for so many reasons —

-After about 3 days of not sleeping & 20 hours of travel, I arrived in Paris at 8am.
-I was super exhausted, & Nick had a car waiting for me.
-Like, a man standing with a sign at the airport kind of car.
+After about 3 days of not sleeping at night & 20 hours of travel, I arrived in Paris at 8am.
+I was fairly exhausted & Nick had a car waiting for me.
+Like, a man standing with a sign at the airport when I got through customs.